Jesus Christ Chooses Twelve Disciples

-It is an accepted fact among New Testament scholars and historians that the historical Jesus selected twelve disciples to accompany him during his ministry (1).
+Historians and New Testament scholars agree that the historical Jesus chose twelve disciples to follow him on his travels (1).

 Criterion of Embarrassment